thomas-xin/hyperchoron/README.md

 ## Minecraft info
 Odds are, most people finding their way to this repository will be mainly interested in the Minecraft export capabilities and instructions.
 As such, all information listed below will specifically be about exporting to Minecraft note blocks.
 - If exporting to `.mcfunction`, you will need to make some sort of template datapack to be able to load it in.
-It is recommended to perform the `/gamerule maxCommandChainLength 2147483647` command prior to pasting the note blocks to avoid longer songs being cut off.
+When pasting for the first time, it is recommended to perform the `/gamerule maxCommandChainLength 2147483647` command prior to pasting the note blocks to avoid longer songs being cut off.
+Alternatively, you may run the mcfunction twice, which will do this automatically.
-- If you are intending to build the output schematic in vanilla survival mode, the `-c`/`--cheap` option will force the program to use cobblestone for most of the structure.
-This removes the excessive use of decorative blocks such as beacons, crying obsidian and froglights, as well as heavy core as an instrument.
-Note that the latter may cause alignment issues arbitrarily depending on the complexity of the song, as sand requires a supporting block, and there are no blocks (besides customised player heads) in vanilla that can perform this role without also possibly silencing a note block that happens to be directly below.
+- As of 2025/05, the structure has been redesigned to enable support for note volume and panning, alongside a new `--max-distance` parameter; this controls the maximum distance notes may be placed from the centreline where the player will travel.
+If the size of the output is too large for your use case, you may decrease this for a more compact structure.
+However, this comes at the cost of decreasing volume accuracy.

 ### What is the purpose of another Minecraft exporter like this?
 - Converting music to Minecraft note blocks programmatically has been a thing for a long time, the most popular program being Note Block Studio.
 This program is not intended to entirely replace them, and is meant to be a standalone feature.